felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Finally, I use my review as a final opportunity to write my *favorite* highlights from the book one more time.
-Sometimes I just go overboard and write all my highlights into the review[^2], since it allows me to easily use the Ctrl-F combo on my keyboard to find relevant quotes.
+Sometimes I just go overboard and write all my highlights into the review (see my review of [Comportment Organisationnel](/78), it's a doozy!).
+Doing this allows me to easily use the Ctrl-F combo on my keyboard to find relevant quotes.
-Whatever floats your boat, really!
+At this point, whatever floats your boat is what you need, really.

 [Here is an example of the latest English review I wrote](/82).
 Feel free to copy my format if you want, or create your own.
 In the end, what matters